Politics (BSc Econ)

 Politics is a fascinating subject that has a significant impact on our everyday lives.

-The field of politics allows students to explore how parliaments and governments function and evaluate political ideas such as power, freedom, democracy, conflict, legitimacy or accountability.
+The field of politics allows you to explore how parliaments and governments function and evaluate political ideas such as power, freedom, democracy, conflict, legitimacy or accountability as well as incorporating international relations.

-In your first year you will concentrate mainly on core modules, while in your second and third years you choose from a wide range of optional modules.
+In your first year you will take our foundation core modules, while in your second and third years you choose from a wide range of optional modules.

 This degree aims to provide you with an excellent understanding of politics and government while also equipping you with associated intellectual and communications skills that will be of value whether you work in government or in the private or voluntary sectors.
 Politics graduates find careers in a wide range of fields.
 A further option is to go on to postgraduate study.